OpenCageData/opencagedata-misc-docs/query-formatting.md

 remove things like `c/o` (common abbreviation for 'care of'), or `PO BOX` that do not actually specify the location

 **5. Remove unneeded address information.
 An extension of the rule above.
-Each additional word increases the chance of confusing things, so if possible remove unhelpful address information like "Floor" or "Suite" or "Apt" that don't help with determining the location **
+Each additional word increases the chance of confusing things, so if possible remove unhelpful address information like "Floor" or "Suite" or "Apt" that don't help with determining the location.**

 Not Good: `720 VETERANS BLVD; STE 100`

 Better: `720 VETERANS Boulevard`

 **6. If you are putting the address together from pieces please ensure that those pieces are meaningful.
-We often see people send us queries that include `undefined` or `NaN` or just empty fields **
+We often see people send us queries that include `undefined` or `NaN` or just empty fields.**

 Not Good: `undefined,Lincolnton,NC,28092`